-- Annual Credit Authority (ACA).
-The annual per capita federal tax credit amount currently available to Mississippi is \$2.35 per capita.
+- 1. Annual Credit Authority (ACA).
+The annual tax credit amount is determined by the per capita rate (which changes annually) multiplied by the state's population..
 MHC is also permitted by the Code to carry forward any unused credits from the prior year ("carry forward credits") and any credits recovered from developments that received allocations in previous years but are unable to utilize any or all of the credits ("returned credits").
 In addition, MHC may allocate any credits received from the national pool. - 2.
 Maximum Development Award.
 The maximum tax credit award for a development awarded credits from the ACA under this QAP is \$750,000. - 3.
 Maximum Developer/Owner Award.
 MHC shall limit the eligibility of the award of housing tax credits for any owner, developer, general partner, affiliate, guarantor, principal or any other related party receiving an economic interest from the development, the owner and/or the developer to a maximum of 25% of the total credits reserved or allocated.
 The application must include a certification from each party certifying to the compliance of this requirement.
 Failure to comply will subject the development team to penalties outlined in GPAG Section 1.8(2).
 In the event that MHC deviates from its 25% limitation, it will provide a written explanation to the public at the time the awards are made.